xtream1101/devscript/README.md

 If you find yourself running snippets often, you can create a bash function to make it easier to run snippets.

-Updtae the `command_map` to include the command to run the snippet for each language you want to support.
+Update the `command_map` to include the command to run the snippet for each language you want to support.
+The script will be "piped" into that command.
+So for most commands, you just need to add a `-` to the end of the command like in the examples below.

 ```bash
 function smc(){